jmik618/pgsql_command_line_backup/README.rst

 Usage
 -----

-Pass in a fiull database URL, the storage driver, and destination.
+Pass in a full database URL, the storage driver, and destination.

 S3 Example w/ bucket name: